 - Provide brief justification for each budget item or category.

 - Allowable expenses include: graduate student stipends and tuition, equipment, travel costs associated with the research, up to 1 month of summer salary for

 - Those faculty on 9-10 month contracts, participant payments and other standard research expenditure.

 - Non-allowable expenses include: conference travel, salary for 11 or 12-month faculty

-Topical Focus: The pilot awards are open to health equity studies affecting any vulnerable group or population affected by health disparities.
-Applications that align with UK’s health disparities research priority areas are encouraged (i.e., Substance Use, Cancer, Diabetes & Obesity, Cardiovascular, and Cerebrovascular/Neurological).
+The pilot awards are open to health equity studies affecting any vulnerable group or population affected by health disparities.
+Applications that align with UK’s health disparities research priority areas are encouraged (i.e., Substance Use, Cancer, Diabetes & Obesity, Cardiovascular, Cerebrovascular/Neurological, and UNITE).
 However, other health equity research topics are also eligible to apply.

 Application deadlines and key dates:

-Project period: 12-18 months from project start date (project start date dependent on IRB approval and disbursement of funds, but must be within 1 month of notification of award).
+- Project period: 12 months from project start date (project start date dependent on IRB approval and disbursement of funds, but must be within 1 month of award notification date).

-Proposals will be reviewed by the CHET Research Committee as well as topical expert external reviewers.
+Proposals will be reviewed by the CHET Research Committee as well as by selected external reviewers.
 Scoring of proposals will be based on the standard NIH 9-point scoring system.
 Each proposal will be evaluated based on the following criteria: